-Teacher fine: Good job, trekkers!
+Teacher One: Good job, trekkers!
 Your ears are listening UP!
-In His great wisdom, God designed our ears in an amazing way to get sounds from the air to our brain!
-It's important to listen UP, especially to instructions.
+In His great wisdom, God designed our ears with three amazing parts that work together to send sounds to our brains so we can hear!
+It's important to use our ears to listen UP, especially to instructions.
 We've got an animal pal with us today to remind us to listen UP.

-Today's animal pal is Tembo.
+Teacher Two: This is Tembo (TEM bo).
 Tembo means "elephant" in Swahili.
-Show the Fun Pun poster and practice saying "Tembo" (TEM-bo) together.
+Show the Fun Pun poster and practice saying "Tembo" together.
 If you have a toy elephant, pull it from the Discovery Backpack.
 Tembo is an African elephant and has big ears.
 God designed his big ears to help keep him cool by fanning himself and by providing surface area for heat to escape his body.
 His big ears remind us to listen UP!